 Born and raised in Edmonton, Sarah has been a keen observer of the progression of active transportation in the capital city.
 She is a communications consultant, journalist and project manager.
 Over the past decade, she has contributed her creativity and voice as a producer and host with CKUA and on CBC national programs as well as on that network’s regional current affairs shows in Alberta, Manitoba and New Brunswick.
 Sarah has utilized her communications and project management background working with the Art Gallery of Alberta, Edmonton Heritage Council, the Ottawa-based United Nations Association in Canada, the Alberta Network of Public Housing Agencies, Walkable Edmonton and more.

 Sarah believes in investing time and care into her community.
 For the last five years, she’s been serving as the Vice President of Latitude 53’s Board of Directors.
 She is a Ritchie resident where she helped to organize the neighbourhood’s first-ever debate, for the 2017 municipal election, a blanket exercise and Jane’s Walk.
-She is also a Block Connector in her neighbourhood.

 Dave Buchanan teaches English literature and sustainability studies at MacEwan University, where he also serves on the Advisory Council of the Social Innovation Institute.
 His research looks at the history of cycling literature.
 He and his wife and two sons are avid cyclists, walkers, and cross-country skiers who love all four of Edmonton’s seasons.
 He believes that multi-modal transportation is the future, and that our cites need to provide safe, accessible options for people to get around.